Jacobo149/Loan_Approval/README.md

 Running an ML algorithm on the backend on Loan Approval dataset, will tell you if you are eligble for a loan.

 Issues To Fix:
+Need to do Proper Form fetch/Pull request,
-Change sys calls instead to __init__ calls
+Change sys calls instead to __init__ calls,
-Make the front end look cleaner
+Make the front end look cleaner,
+Documentation!